corbinheist/engineering-cv/README.md

 - numerical analysis methods
 - analytical and problem solving
 - technical project planning and management.
-- Engineering Test-fixtures (N-Post Rigs (Shock & Vibration Testing), Damper Dynos, Engine Dynos, Environmental Chambers)
+- Engineering Test-fixtures and Testing (N-Post Rigs (Shock & Vibration Testing), Damper Dynos, Engine Dynos, Environmental Chambers)

 ### Communication

 - Advanced technical writing (Microsoft Office Suite, Latex, PowerPoint, Markdown)
 - Engineering Project Management & Contribution with Atlassian
+- Slack: Authored Advanced workflows and integrations for Quality of Life Automations and widgets.

 ### Innovation & Creative Thinking

-- improve skills approach to tackle new challenges, seeking advice, mentorship, and criticism to constantly improve, suggest and promote ideas for analysis.
+- Continuous improvement skills approach to tackle new challenges, seeking advice, and mentorship to constantly improve, suggest and promote ideas.

 ## Outside Work

 Corbin maintains a balanced lifestyle through a diverse array of interests, chiefly, Tabletop Gaming, Photography, and Mountain-Sports.
-In 2024 he began competing in Ski-Mountaineering Racing, after 3 years of learning to ski and ski uphill.
+In 2023, he began competing in Ski-Mountaineering Racing, after 3 years of learning to ski and ski uphill.
+He has his AIARE-1 Certification, and is working towards his Wilderness Responder, Avalanche Rescue, and AIARE-2 Certifications in the coming year.
+He plans to run his first marathon distance and Ride his first century in 2024.

-He is a menber of the Samsara Athlete Team, and member of the first cohort of the Wildist Community Ambassador program.
+He is a menber of the Samsara Athlete Team (Since 2022), Wildist Community Ambassador (Since 2021), and American Alpine Club (Since 2018).

 ## References